cmss13-devs/cmss13/html/changelogs/__CHANGELOG_README.txt

 #######################################################

-TO MAKE A CHANGELOG .YML ENTRRY
+TO MAKE A CHANGELOG .YML ENTRY

 1. Make a copy of the file example.yml in html/changelogs and rename it to [YOUR USERNAME]-PR-[YOUR PR NUMBER].yml or [YOUR USERNAME]-[YOUR BRANCH NAME].
 Only the username is strictly required, anything else is organizational and can be ignored if you so wish.